 Why do basil leaves curl under?
 The reason for basil leaves curling up may be environmental, or your plant may be diseased or bothered by pests.
 The following article provides tips and information about this frustrating problem.

-Although basil is relatively trouble-free, it is susceptible to certain pests and diseases that can cause yellowish leaves on basil plants.
-This article provides information on how to manage yellowing basil leaves.
+Although basil is relatively trouble-free, problems can cause yellowish leaves on plants.
+This article provides information to manage yellowing basil leaves.

 As with other herbs, basil is easy to grow and with ideal conditions quite prolific.
 Even so, basil plants can have a number of issues; amongst these are basil plants with woody stems.
 If your basil stems is turning into wood, click here to learn more.

-Although basil is usually easy to get along with, it can develop droopy leaves that can ultimately shorten the life of the plant.
-Read this article to learn more about why your basil is starting to wilt and what can be done about it.
+Although basil is usually easy to get along with, it can develop droopy leaves.
+Click here to learn why your basil is wilting and what can be done about it.

 Certainly one of the most popular herbs, basil, is a tender annual in most cases.
 With that thought in mind, at the end of season basil harvest, can you keep the basil through winter?
 Find out here in this article.